giuliachiola/super-blog-content/tutorials/blog-crossposting.md

 Then I choose a `permalink` for my blog post, and add it to the front matter.

 In this way,
-- it doesn't matter if I will change the post title later or I will change its enclosing folder, as far as the `permalink` is freezed and it is not based on post title or path.
+- it doesn't matter if I will change the post title or its enclosing folder later, as far as the `permalink` is freezed and it is not based on post title or path.
 - I now have a ready-to-share permalink to my blog post, though the post is not publiblished yet!
 I am going to use it in the next step.

 Example: